particle-iot/docs/src/content/reference/developer-tools/cli.md

 ```

 You will need to use this command to set up a device using WPA2 Enterprise and services like EduRoam that use it.

-Note: The Argon, P2, and Photon 2 cannot connect to a Wi-Fi network with a hidden SSID, even using the CLI.
-The reason is that prior to connecting, a Wi-Fi scan is done to find the BSSID with the strongest signal and connect to that.
-Otherwise, on network with multiple access points, the devices would not necessarily connect to the best AP.

 It's possible to read Wi-Fi credentials from a file and send them to a device over serial.